Introduction

 🔧 File & Directory Operations

-shows file sizes and permissions.
+ls– List files and directories.ls -lahshows file sizes and permissions.

-– Change directories.- Navigate efficiently in scripts:
+cd– Change directories.- Navigate efficiently in scripts:

-cd /var/www/html
+cd /var/www/html.

 - Navigate efficiently in scripts:

-– Print working directory.- Useful for debugging scripts.
+pwd– Print working directory.- Useful for debugging scripts.

-– Create directories.- Example:
+mkdir– Create directories.- Example:

-mkdir -p /opt/myapp/logs
+mkdir -p /opt/myapp/logscreates nested folders.

 - Example:

-– Create empty files.- Used to create
+touch– Create empty files.- Used to create

-or placeholder files in pipelines.
+.envor placeholder files in pipelines.

 - Used to create

-– Remove files and directories.- Caution:
+rm– Remove files and directories.- Caution:

-can be destructive.
+rm -rf /some/pathcan be destructive.
 Automate cleanup jobs.

 - Caution:

-– Copy files and directories.- Example:
+cp– Copy files and directories.- Example:

-cp config.yaml config.yaml.bak
+cp config.yaml config.yaml.bakbefore updates.

 - Example:

-– Move or rename files.- Use in deployment steps:
+mv– Move or rename files.- Use in deployment steps:

 mv new.html index.html